 Report to Oversight Group on the implementation of the capital programme, including progress on implementing the capital efficiencies plan Provide a report setting out the realisation of capital efficiencies over the funding period.
-7e Service levels To achieve this condition, TfL will: 1.
-Implement service level changes committed to in TfL's Financial Sustainability Plan, and key milestones for service level changes as outlined in TfL's demand review provided on 19 November 2021.
-2. TfL to monitor demand and keep service levels under review.
+To achieve this condition, TfL w 1.
+Implement service level of Sustainability Plan, and k in TfL's demand review p 2.
+TfL to monitor demand an Oversight Group.
+3. TfL to review and agree w needed and, if so, to delive scenarios.
+4. TfL to update their service scenarios and decide who case TfL will undertake a To achieve this condition, TfL will: Implement service level changes committed to in TfL's Financial Sustainability Plan, and key milestones for service level changes as outlined in TfL's demand review provided on 19 November 2021.
+TfL to monitor demand and keep service levels under review.
 Report to the Oversight Group.
-3. TfL to review and agree with DfT if updates to demand scenarios are needed and, if so, to deliver and agree with DfT any such updated demand scenarios.
-4. TfL to update their service level review in light of the updated demand scenarios and decide whether service level changes are required, in which case TfL will undertake all necessary steps to prepare implementation of any service level changes.
-Ongoing Bi-monthly to Oversight Group 14 April 2022 14 April 2022 7f Commercial development TfL will provide a commercial operating structure and business plan for the commercial property company to be established by TfL.
-10 May 2022 8 Pensions TfL will deliver the final pensions review report, including a recommended approach and implementation plan.
+TfL to review and agree with DfT if updates to demand scenarios are needed and, if so, to deliver and agree with DfT any such updated demand Ongoing Bi-monthly to Oversight Group 14 April 2022 14 April 2022 7f Commercial development ommercial TfL will provide a commercial operating structure and business plan for the 8 Pensions TfL will deliver the final pensions review report, including a recommended approach and implementation plan.
 TfL will be expected to provide regular substantive updates on the recommendations contained within the Review as well as, where appropriate, a detailed work plan setting out next steps.
 31 March 2022 Monthly, following delivery of its final report 10 Future funding framework TfL will fully cooperate with and support HMG and its advisers to evidence the potential value of an updated funding framework between HMG and TfL to enable a 'deep dive' on the workstream at the Oversight Group.
 May/June Oversight Group 24- 26 Cash TfL will provide a weekly closing cash position TfL will provide DfT with a revised cash flow forecast for 2022/23 (including impact of the matters set out in this letter).
 Should TfL's cash reserves exceed an average of £1.2bn, TfL will report to DfT and its advisers within one week of exceeding £1.2bn on why its cash reserves reach that level and how it plans to return them to an average of £1.2bn.
-Every Monday 4 March 2022 Within 8 working days of end of reporting period 28 Crossrail 2 To achieve this condition, TfL and DfT will agree and enter into a Memorandum of Understanding whereby they agree to share equally the costs of any statutory 29 April 2022 blight claims arising from the current and the updated safeguarding regulations for the scheme.
+Every Monday A March 2022 Within 8 working days of end of reporting period 28 Crossrail 2 To achieve this condition, TfL and DfT will agree and enter into a Memorandum of Understanding whereby they agree to share equally the costs of any statutory 29 April 2022 blight claims arising from the current and the updated safeguarding regulations for the scheme.
 29 Carbon literacy TfL shall deliver its plan to improve staff carbon literacy, which will include metrics for measuring this.
 31 March 2022